iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 # Pre-limitation

-In a tangle, the solidification mechanism is needed to make sure all the messages in a sub tangle is collected or not.
+In a tangle, the solidification mechanism is essential to make sure all the messages in a sub tangle being collected.
+To solidify a sub tangle, the queried IOTA nodes or permanodes need to contain the smallest full set of messages which are attached directly or indirectly by the global-trusted message.

 In Chrysalis PH2, the milestone, which is issued by IOTA coordinator, is used as a global-trusted message to solidify a sub tangle.
-In a coordicide tangle, it is still needed to have a mechanism to solidify a sub tangle, or we cannot guarantee all of the messages are collected.
-This solidification mechanism will impact the design of the selective permanode, because in the permanode we need to use this mechanism to make sure all of the selected messages in a given period of time are all collected.
-In the future coordicide tangle, if we can define another kind of global trusted messages (which should exist for solidification), then the proposed design still holds.
+In a coordicide tangle, it is still necessary to have a mechanism to solidify a sub tangle, or we cannot guarantee all of the messages are collected.
+This solidification mechanism will impact the design of the selective permanode, because in the permanode we need to use the mechanism to make sure all of the selected messages in a given period of time are all collected.
+In the coordicide tangle, if we can define another kind of global-trusted messages (which should exist for solidification) between a given period of time, then the proposed design still holds.

 # Motivation